protontypes/open-sustainable-technology/README.md

 - [Investment Framework for a More Sustainable World](https://github.com/My-Climate-Journey/climate-sustainability-investment-framework) - This framework was created as a tool for those seeking to make emissions reductions and sustainability related investments with the goal of mitigating the impacts of climate change, based on guidelines set forth by Chamath Palihapitiya in July 2020.
 - [ProjectDrawdown](https://github.com/ProjectDrawdown/solutions) - The mission of Project Drawdown is to help the world reach “Drawdown”— the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change — as quickly, safely, and equitably as possible.
 - [Code against Climate Change](https://github.com/daviddao/code-against-climate-change) - A curated list of tech projects against climate change - hoping to inspire disruptive technological climate action!
+- [Earth and Environmental Data Science Book](https://github.com/earth-env-data-science/earth-env-data-science-book) - An Introduction to Earth and Environmental Data Science.

 ### Open and Sustainable Technology Communities